Po (Kung Fu Panda): Kung Fu Panda (2008)

-In the first film, Po (Jack Black) was dubbed as the Dragon Warrior by Master Oogway (Randall Duk Kim), much to the protest of Po and his fellow masters.
-During his subsequent training, Master Shifu (Dustin Hoffman) and the Furious Five made no secret of their disdain for Po, assigning him rough physical activities in hopes of discouraging him.
-However, with the encouragement of Master Oogway, Po endures the abuse without complaint, hoping that they could eventually change him into someone respectable.
-This display of indomitable tenacity, although frustrating to Shifu, soon impresses most of the Furious Five, who begin to warm up to Po, whom they also end up finding to be an excellent cook.
+In the first film, Po (Jack Black) is dubbed as the Dragon Warrior by Master Oogway (Randall Duk Kim), much to the protest of Po and his fellow masters.
+During his training, Master Shifu (Dustin Hoffman) and the Furious Five make no secret of their disdain for Po, assigning him rough physical activities in the hope of discouraging him.
+Po endures the abuse without complaint, which impresses most of the Furious Five.
+Shifu uses Po's love of food in a custom training regimen, which demonstrates Po's skill in combat.

-Shifu, discovering that Po can perform considerable physical feats when motivated by food, uses this to train Po with a custom training regimen.
-At the end of the training, during a chopstick-sparring match over dumplings, Po demonstrates considerable skill in combat—which includes Po's use of his bulk to his advantage—and some emotional maturity allow Po to somewhat reduce his emotional dependence on food.
-This is evident when Po eagerly gives the last dumpling back to Shifu after winning the sparring match, stating that he is not hungry.

 Now convinced of Po's worthiness, Shifu presents the legendary Dragon Scroll to Po, only to find that it is just a blank reflective surface.
-Shifu and the team soon learn that the snow leopard Tai Lung (Ian McShane) has escaped from Chorh-Gom Prison, where he was held under maximum-security-like measures.
+Shifu and the team learn that the snow leopard Tai Lung (Ian McShane) has escaped from Chorh-Gom Prison.
 In despair, Shifu orders Po and the Furious Five to help the villagers escape while Shifu buys some time by engaging Tai Lung in a fight to the death.
-As Po helps his adoptive father, Mr. Ping (James Hong), to escape, Ping reveals that the secret ingredient of his "Secret Ingredient Soup" is nothing; instead, people only had to believe it was special.
-With this advice, Po realizes that the scroll's true empowering symbolic value: whatever someone turns themselves into, with enough dedication, can make them the best version of themselves.

-Encouraged, Po is then able to challenge Tai Lung in a climactic battle and defeat him with an improvised combat style, using his body fat not only to shield his nerves from qi strikes but also for deflecting attacks.
-Amazed by his new talent, the Furious Five finally acknowledge Po as a true kung fu master with respect, much to his surprise.
-Since the film's climax events, Po has now divided his time between practice, working at his father's noodle shop, and teaching children martial arts.
+Po learns from his adoptive father, Mr. Ping (James Hong), that the secret ingredient of his "Secret Ingredient Soup" is nothing; instead, people only had to believe it was special.
+With this advice, Po realizes that the scroll's true empowering symbolic value is that with enough dedication, someone can make the best version of themselves.
+Encouraged, Po challenges Tai Lung in a climactic battle and defeats him with an improvised combat style, using his body fat as a shield.
+Amazed by his new talent, the Furious Five finally acknowledge Po as a true kung fu master.